library-pals/sample-site/README.md

 # sample-site

-🧪 Sample site with metadata files
+🧪 Sample site with metadata files for testing metadata-post-action